jiten-kmar/hygieia-on-gke/README.md

-# jenkins-hygieia
+HYGIEIA ON GKE

-This repo has all the yamls and steps of how to install/configure Hygieia on GKE
+This repo has all the yamls and steps of how to install/configure Hygieia on GKE(GOOGLE KUBERNETES ENGINE)